jonaspleyer/cellular_raza-homepage/content/guides/getting-started/mechanics-interaction.md

 We define a couple of functions to load and store these results.
 Note that the only information related to the subdomains which is used for plotting is the total domain size which is fixed from the beginning.
-We can therefore load it once and need not to change it again.
+We can therefore load it only once and need not to change it again.

 {{< codeFromFile
     file="cellular_raza/cellular_raza-examples/getting-started/src/plotting.py"